JDoYo/saveyourself/<SaveYourself>_Project Management.md

 **Kalyn Odom:**

-Program Management: Contibuted to Sections 6-8.
+Project Management: Contibuted to Sections 6-8.

 SRS: Made the Use Case Diagram.